About the artist

 Hello and welcome!

-I returned to my home county of Essex in the spring of 2020 after a decade or so of living, painting and designing in the south of Spain.
+I returned to Essex, my home county, in the spring of 2020 after more than a decade of living, painting and designing in the south of Spain.
+I’m still relishing all the opportunities to discover, rediscover and paint the many delights of this beautiful county.

 burnham-on-crouch, essex, wallasea, clocktower, marine, landscape, boats, estuary, architecture, illustration,